How long can you stay in Spain as a tourist? How does the 90-day rule affect that and how does it work exactly?

 I want to talk to a lawyer

-The good new is that this expulsion process is something that rarely happens because first of all, the authorities must discover that you have overstayed in the country.
-Then, they must open a sanctioning procedure, wherein you can submit allegations so that they review their decision.
+• However, this is something that rarely happens because authorities must first discover that you have overstayed in the country.
+Then, they must start a sanctioning procedure, wherein you can submit allegations so that they review their decision.
+Moreover, for an expulsion to happen, you must also commit another of the 5 infractions that would actually start the process.
+You can find that list here.

 Lastly, a common question that many foreigners ask is: If I have overstayed the 90 days and then return to my country, what will happen?